MitchWhelan23/mitchwhelan23.github.io/projects.md

 Here are a few of the projects I’ve worked on:

 ## Brain Hemorrhage Image Classification/Segmentation Project
-Used various machine learning methods to classify and segment brain hemmorhage images.
+Used various machine learning methods to classify and segment brain hemorrhage images.
 - [GitHub Repo]()

 ---